mangobanaani/hr-backend/README.md

 # HR System Backend

 A comprehensive Human Resources management system built with NestJS, PostgreSQL, and TypeScript.
-This system provides complete HR functionality including employee management, performance tracking, benefits administration, and organizational structure management.
+This production-ready system provides complete HR functionality including employee management, performance tracking, benefits administration, and organizational structure management.

-## Project Status: All Modules Fully Implemented

-All core modules are now fully implemented with complete services, controllers, DTOs, and business logic:
-- **Build Status:** Successful compilation with no errors
-- **Test Coverage:** 35/35 unit tests passing
-- **API Coverage:** 100% Swagger documentation for all endpoints
-- **Production Ready:** All modules include validation, error handling, and security
+## Overview

+This is a full-featured HR backend API with comprehensive test coverage (35 passing tests), complete Swagger documentation for all endpoints, and production-grade security including JWT authentication, role-based access control, and comprehensive input validation.

 ## Table of Contents